Conceptualminds | May 20, 2022

 Conceptual Minds has experience running millions of dollars in auto service and tire PPC campaigns, and our Google-certified team uses some of the best technology in the industry to do it.

-Our 10+ years experience in auto shop marketing has taught us a lot.
+Our 10+ years of experience in auto shop marketing has taught us a lot.
 Our clients reap the benefits of that learning and data compilation; they get better-performing PPC campaigns than they’d get with an agency that doesn’t understand the nuances of marketing auto repair and tire services.

 Need digital ads that have messages that engage users and create measurable results?
 We can do that.